tejasmorkar/host/README.md

 # host

-This is the hosting repo for various temporary assets
+This is the hosting repo for various temporary assets for personal use